New to HSCN

 - get HSCN connectivity via an existing network service or regional network partnership

 Health and care organisations will be able to source HSCN compliant services in a number of ways.
 The simplest route available for non-public sector organisations is to get in touch with HSCN compliant suppliers directly.
 We've designed the HSCN Quote Form [62.5KB] to assist with this.

-You can find a guide to HSCN procurement options on the HSCN procurement options page.
-Here you'll find the contact details for your Regional Migration Managers; please contact them if you wish to discuss your options further.
+You can find a guide to other HSCN procurement routes on the HSCN procurement options page.
+Here you'll find the details of your Regional Migration Managers; please contact them to discuss your options further.

 You can also email us at email@example.com.

-HSCN will be delivered by multiple suppliers providing interoperable network services that adhere to an agreed set of standards.
-This means health and social care organisations are able to either replace existing N3 connectivity services or buy new HSCN services from a choice of suppliers within a competitive marketplace.
+HSCN is delivered by multiple suppliers providing interoperable network services that adhere to an agreed set of standards.
+This means health and social care organisations are able to buy new HSCN services from a choice of suppliers within a competitive marketplace.